ioantsep/Decision-Tree-vs-Forest-Tree-Project/README.md

 # Decision-Tree-vs-Forest-Tree-Project

-Trying to classify and predict whether or not the borrower paid back their loan in full
+-Trying to classify and predict whether or not the borrower paid back their loan in full

-Comparing Algorithms
+-Comparing Algorithms

-**We will use lending data from 2007-2010
+**Lending data from LendingClub.com (2007-2010)